Obidobius/Project-Exam-2-2019/README.md

 # semester-2019
 ###
 ```
-f you do not have vue installed globaly on your computer you need to do so.
+If you do not have vue installed globaly on your computer you need to do so.
 ```
 ## NOTE
 ```